Search for books, CDs, DVDs, and more in the NOBLE catalog.

 LOBBY NEW BOOK: Lobby

-The Holcomb Book Collection attempts to honor him by including books on topics he was passionate about, such as race, gender, and faith.
+The Holcomb Book Collection attempts to honor him by including books on topics he was passionate about, such as the intersection of faith with issues of class, race, and gender.

 You can find the collection in the Reference Room or view the collection in the NOBLE catalog.